NethermindEth/juno/README.md

 - Complete support for v1 of the [RPC spec](https://github.com/starkware-libs/starknet-specs/releases/tag/v0.1.0)
 - Faster sync
 - Enhanced metrics
-- More and more!
+- And more!
 Stay tuned! 🚀

 ## 📜 Documentation